COVID-19 Well-being support for pupils

 Negative experiences and distressing life events, such as the current circumstances, can affect the mental health of pupils and their parents.
 Teachers should be aware of this in setting expectations of pupils’ work where they are at home.

 The Department for Education guidance on mental health and behaviour in schools sets out how mental health issues can bring about changes in a young person’s behaviour or emotional state which can be displayed in a range of different ways, and that can be an indication of an underlying problem.
-Support for pupils and students in the current circumstances can include existing provision in the school (although this may be delivered in different ways, for example over the phone) or from specialist staff or support services.
-You can ready the guidance on mental health and behaviour in schools.
+You can read the guidance on mental health and behaviour in schools.
 Social connections, alongside exercise, sleep, diet and routine, are important protective factors for mental health.

 In relation to children and young people’s mental health, the government are signposting schools to the following webpages: